 Casserole in Crock Pot or Instant Pot?

 Yeah, I know, this isn’t commonly done.
 But the outcome is great!
-Usually if something like enchiladas or a lasagna are made in a slow cooker or pressure cooker you have one of two things: a soup version of the casserole recipe OR, in the Instant Pot, a lot of times a second dish sits on top of the trivet over water (this is the Pot in Pot method [or PIP]).
+Usually if something like enchiladas or a lasagna are made in a slow cooker or pressure cooker you have one of two things: a soup version of the casserole recipe OR, in the Instant Pot, usually a second dish sits on top of the trivet over water (this is the Pot in Pot method [or PIP]).
 That’s because water is required to create steam (which creates pressure) and prevent scorching.

 But my saucy Enchilada Casserole has the most delicious homemade (and super easy to whip up!)
 Enchilada Sauce that creates the perfect texture (and steam!) for the Instant Pot or Crock Pot and achieves success!
-Also, I don’t want to use a smaller pot because I want to make a large portion! 😉
+Also, I didn’t/don’t want to use a smaller pot because I want to make a large portion! 😉

 Get ready for delicious Mexican comfort food!
 I hope you enjoy this as much as we do!
 (Oven version is down below the other recipes!)